mecid/mecid.github.io/_posts/2020-04-08-binding-in-swiftui.md

 Binding is one of the several property wrappers that *SwiftUI* presents us to control data flow in the app.
 Binding provides us a reference like access to a value type.
 This week we will understand how and when to use binding.
 We will learn how to avoid common mistakes while using binding in *SwiftUI*.

 #### Basics
 Binding is a property wrapper type that can read and write a value owned by a source of truth.
 We have several possible types of sources of truth in *SwiftUI*.
 It can be *EnvironmentObject*, *ObservedObject* or *State*.
-All these property wrappers provide a projection value, which is binding.
+All these property wrappers provide a projected value, which is binding.
 Let's take a look at the quick example.

 ```swift
 import SwiftUI